-Neurotransmitters: Vitamin B6 and folate are required for the production of serotonin.
+Serotonin: Vitamin B6 and folate are required for the production of serotonin.
 Serotonin is an essential neurotransmitter in our ability to cope with stress.

-The adrenal glands: The very core of the stress response requires B vitamins are needed as cofactors in the synthesis of adrenaline which is produced by the adrenal glands in times of stress, and enables us to think and move quickly under pressure.
+The adrenal glands: B vitamins are needed as cofactors in the synthesis of adrenaline which is produced by the adrenal glands in times of stress, and enables us to think and move quickly under pressure.
 In times of chronic stress, these can quickly become depleted.
 Vitamin B5 is especially required by the adrenal glands for the manufacture of stress hormones, and a deficiency can result in impaired adrenal function and the failure to produce cortisol.8